-Casey Lurtz is a historian of modern Latin America and currently an Academy Scholar at the Harvard Academy for International & Area Studies.
-She will be joining the History Department at Johns Hopkins University as an Assistant Professor in Fall 2017.
+Casey Marina Lurtz is a historian of modern Latin America and an assistant professor in the History Department at Johns Hopkins University.

 I teach courses related to Latin America, Mexico, commodities and the history of capitalism, migration, and development.